 There’s a lot of buzz within the SEO world right now concerning Google’s upcoming Page Experience update.
-With this major update coming just around the corner, slated for early May 2021, we’ve provided helpful tips and answers to frequently asked questions concerning Google’s Core Web Vitals to enhance user experience on your site and rankability within Google search.
+With this major update coming just around the corner, now slated for mid June 2021, we’ve provided helpful tips and answers to frequently asked questions concerning Google’s Core Web Vitals to enhance user experience on your site and rankability within Google search.

 What are Core Web Vitals?